InvisibleUp/uvmac/README.md

 So far µvMac has only been tested on Windows and Linux.
 No other operating systems are supported at this time.

+# Building

+µvMac uses CMake 3.21+ and [vcpkg](https://vcpkg.io/).

+1. `git submodule update --init --recursive`
+2. Install CMake and a suitable C compiler.
+Windows users can use Visual Studio.
+Ubuntu users may need to use the [Kitware APT repo](https://apt.kitware.com/).
+3. Run `cmake -B [build directory] -S . --preset=debug` (or open the project your IDE).
+Note that on Linux the configuration may fail due to missing system packages.
+Install those as needed.
+4. Enter your build directory and run `ninja` to build
+5. Acquire a Macintosh Plus ROM and a system disk and place it in the build directory, named `vMac.ROM`
+6. Start the application and drag the system disk to the window.

 ## Legal info

 You can redistribute µvMac and/or modify it under the terms